 This course is intended to present an overview of the theories and principles related to the physical, intellectual, emotional, and social areas of a child's development.
 Students will learn to identify cultural influences, family experiences, and basic psychological need satisfaction which shape a child's total development.
-This course includes twice-weekly field interactions and observations of young children in
+This course includes twice-weekly field interactions and observations of young children in local early childhood settings.

-339 Life Span Growth & Development Seniors
+339 Life Span Growth & Development